How to manage materials

 Introduction

 Three types of materials are defined: fluid materials, solid materials, and thermal interface materials (TIM).
 A material can be assigned to a solid region, fluid region, or interface by selecting it from the material list or by defining a new one.
-The list of materials can be managed through the libraries page.
-This library page contains a list of predefined materials, but you can define your materials as well.
+The list of materials can be managed through the library page.
+This page contains a list of predefined materials, but you can define your materials as well.
 The predefined materials cannot be edited by anyone, your custom materials can.

 All the predefined materials with constant properties are defined at Standard Temperature Pressure (STP) conditions.
 The STP conditions correspond to a temperature of 273.15 KK or 0°C°C and a pressure of 100 kPakPa or 1 barbar.
 The properties of each type of material are given below: